BigDataBiology/macrel/README.md

 should be correct, we are still working on making Macrel easier to install and use.

-Fast AMP Classification System pipeline is a system created by Celio Dias Santos Jr. and Luis Pedro Coelho, from Fudan University (Shanghai).
-It is distributed under MIT license and represents a new way to prospect AMPs in natural environments using metagenomic data or genomic data to generate large datasets of antimicrobial peptides.

-(A modified version of the Prodigal software is distributed with Macrel under the GPL license)

 ## Applications

 Macrel can be used in a wide-ranging of scenarios, such as screening for novel